 However, for many businesses, this approach defers the expense and inconvenience of liquidating the business and a decision about whether to remain in China or not.

-In the meantime, all major debts will already have been cleared off the WFOE’s books so that any subsequent official liquidation will be quicker and easier.
+In the meantime, all major debts will already have been cleared off the company’s books so that any subsequent official liquidation will be quicker and easier.

 The main advantage of handling the closure this way, apart from keeping the investor’s options open, is that it avoids blacklisting and still affords the investor significant control over the process.

-Documents Needed to Close a Company in China
+Documents Required to Close a company in China

 To start the company de-registration in China, you will need to prepare the following documents: